CharaChorder/docs/docs/CharaChorder Two.rst

 .. warning::
-   IMPORTANT: During your first time plugging your CharaChorder in, and every time thereafter when you have :doc:`realtime-feedback<GenerativeTextMenu>` enabled, it’s recommended that you have your cursor in a space where you can type.
+   IMPORTANT: During your first time plugging your CharaChorder in, and every time thereafter when you have :ref:`realtime feedback<GenerativeTextMenu:Realtime feedback>` enabled, it’s recommended that you have your cursor in a space where you can type.
 The CharaChorder has a welcome message that can send instructions to your computer that are not intended by the user.
 This feature can be disabled in